AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 -   `method`: required.
 This parameter is of the String type.
 Valid values:
     -   First: the first value that satisfies the condition.
     -   All: all values that satisfy the condition.
 -   `script`: required.
-The Jq script of the String type.
+This parameter is of the String type.
+The Jq script.
 -   `object`: required.
 The parameter value must be a JSON string.

 Return value